pawel-czyz/channel-capacity-estimator/Readme.rst

 Channel Capacity Estimator (**cce**) is a python module to estimate `information capacity`_ of a communication channel.
-Mutual information, computed as proposed by Kraskov *et al.* [Crossref_, arXiv_], (Eq.
-8), is maximized over input probabilities by means of a constrained gradient-based stochastic optimization.
+Mutual information, computed as proposed by Kraskov *et al.* [Crossref_, arXiv_], Eq.
+(8), is maximized over input probabilities by means of a constrained gradient-based stochastic optimization.
 The only parameter of the Kraskov algorithm is the number of neighbors, *k*, used in the nearest neighbor search.
-In **cce**, channel input is expected to be of categorical type (meaning that it should be described by labels), whereas channel output is assumed to be in the form of points in real space any dimensionality.
+In **cce**, channel input is expected to be of categorical type (meaning that it should be described by labels), whereas channel output is assumed to be in the form of points in real space of any dimensionality.

 The code performs gradient optimization according to ADAM algorithm as implemented in TensorFlow_.
 Thus, to use **cce**, you should have TensorFlow (with python bindings) installed on your system.
 See file requirements.txt for a complete list of dependencies.

-**cce** features the research article "Limits to channel information capacity for a MAPK pathway in response to pulsatile EGF stimulation" by Grabowski *et al.*, submitted to *PLOS Computational Biology* in 2018.
+Module **cce** features the research article "Limits to channel information capacity for a MAPK pathway in response to pulsatile EGF stimulation" by Grabowski *et al.*, submitted to *PLOS Computational Biology* in 2018.
 Version 1.0 of the code has been included as supplementary data of the article.
-For any updates and fixes visit project homepage: http://pmbm.ippt.pan.pl/software/cce .
+For any updates and fixes, visit project homepage: http://pmbm.ippt.pan.pl/software/cce .
 (which currently directs to a GitHub repository https://github.com/pawel-czyz/channel-capacity-estimator).